 Because it can add more retail partners, Instacart can continue to expand its product footprint for customers.

 This makes Instacart Advertising even more of a priority for advertising agencies.
-While online grocery is an emerging market for CPG brands to advertise, Instacart can offer brands outside of the CPG sector a place to marketer their goods.
+While online grocery is an emerging market for CPG brands to advertise, Instacart can offer brands outside of the CPG sector a place to market their goods.
 Consumer electronics, health & beauty, apparel, pet needs, home improvement…the list goes on and on.

 It’s hard to imagine a major U.S. ad agency that doesn’t already have clients that could be advertising on Instacart.